guoweier/GameHut/snake/tutorial_snake_english.md

 - `pygame.display.set_caption('Snake')` sets the window title to 'Snake'.
 - `pygame.mouse.set_visible(False)` sets the mouse cursor to be invisible during the game.

-Next, I set up sounds and font for the game.
+Next, I set up sounds and font for the game. <br>
 ```
 # sound
 gameOverSound = pygame.mixer.Sound('gameover.mp3')